DO MINERALS IN WATER REALLY IMPAIR DETOXIFICATION AND CELL VIABILITY?

 The hypothesis: "Mineralized water is saturated and less absorbent"

+In fact, water, even if it contains moderate amounts of minerals, remains an effective solvent that can easily transport pollutants and metabolic products.
 Even mineral-rich water such as Hunyadi János healing water with up to 20,000 mg/l TDS (Total Dissolved Solids) remains absorbent.
 These waters have been scientifically studied and are known for their positive health properties, including their detoxification support.
-The idea that mineralized water is saturated is based on a misunderstanding of the chemical properties of water.
+There is no evidence that mineralized water loses its ability to absorb or transport pollutants.

 Detoxification takes place via organs - not via water

 Contrary to what is often claimed, detoxification is not carried out by water itself, but by organs such as the liver and kidneys.
-Water takes on the role of an essential transport medium that absorbs harmful substances in the extracellular space and finally excretes them via the kidneys with the urine.
+Water assumes the role of an essential transport medium that absorbs harmful substances in the extracellular space and finally excretes them via the kidneys with the urine.
+Pollutants and metabolic products are transported by diffusion, osmotic mechanisms and fluid flow - a complex interplay in which water always acts as part of an electrolyte mixture.

-The extracellular water contains electrolytes such as sodium, potassium, calcium and chloride, which are essential for transporting substances and regulating the fluid balance in the cells.
 There is no scientific evidence that osmosis water improves this process.
-Rather, water with a moderate mineral content supports this process, as minerals serve as cofactors for many metabolic processes.
+On the contrary, water with a moderate mineral content supports this process, as minerals serve as cofactors for many metabolic processes.
+The assertion that water with minerals would disrupt this process therefore contradicts the natural composition of the body's own fluids and is simply illogical.

 Nature as a model: water and its natural structure